cgpalmer/ms4/README.md

 I found these to be subtle and more flexible to use that a table.

 ___
-<span id="features"></span>
-## Features

-<span id="existingFeatures"></span>
-### Existing Features

-<ins>Navbar</ins>

-1. The navbar is responsive and had a traditional 'hamburger' icon on devices smaller than a laptop.
-2. Each link will take the user to the designated pages.
-3. There are links for the home page, login page, signup page, add report, search report - initially.
-4. When logged in the links change to the following: - home page, dashboard, logout, add report, search report.
-5. The logo will take the user back to the home page.

-<ins>Footer</ins>

-1. An email address which the user can contact the team by.
-2. A telephone which the users can contact the team by.

-<ins>Home </ins>

-1. There is an update on how many reports have been collected altogether.
-2. User can see the purpose of the website clearly.
-3. There is information about the team behind the website.
-4. There is a disclaimer giving advice on how to use the website.

-<ins>Dashboard </ins>

-1. Has a welcome message with the users name.
-2. A collapsible gives the user the three options:- Manage their own reports, search the database or add a report.
-3. The search our database and add report links will take the user to the designated pages for adding reports and searching the database.
-4. The managing reports part of the collapsible is open.
-5. The user can search their own reports by searching all, by location or by discrimination.
-6. Button is disabled until the right amount of information is given.
-7. There is a settings button which will take the user to the settings.

-<ins>Login </ins>

-1. A form to input user details which will allow them to log in.
-2. A button which will submit the form.
-3. If the user inputs an incorrect email or password, then a message will flash underneath the heading giving the user feedback.
-4. There is advice on how a user can reset their password.
-5. There is a link to the signup page in case the user doesn't yet have an account.

-<ins>Signup</ins>

-1. A form to fill in in order to register an account.
-2. A lightbulb will give the users information for the password requirements.
-3. There is an eye-icon which users can press to see the password they have inputted.
-4. When the user enters a password that meets the criteria a tick will be displayed next to the eye-icon.
-5. There is a check button the user must click to confirm they have checked the password.
-6. Once signed up, the user is redirected to another page where they can enter their preferred name.

-<ins>Add report</ins>

-1. There is a reminder to not use person's name in the report.
-2. There are initial options to start the report.
-3. There is a disabled button which will become enabled when all the options have been chosen.
-4. Upon pushing the add report button, the user is taken to a new screen where they can add a loction or skip and then add a date.

-<ins>Search report</ins>

-1. There collapsible from materialize that has four options: Search by discrimination, location, whether it has been reported or all.
-2. If the user clicks on a header, then that part of the collapsible stands out to draw focus.
-3. In all search options except 'search all', there is an option to choose a date frame within which to search.
-4. For the discrimination option, you can choose from the pre-selected discrimination categories.
-5. For the location option, you can choose any of the pre-set location options.
-6. Should you choose to search by buildings, you may choose a second location in order to compare.
-7. Like in the add report, the button stays disabled until the user has given enough information for a viable report.
-8. Starred inputs are there to show the user which information is needed.
-9. For searching by reported to authorities, there is a choice between whether the report has or hasn't been reported.

-<ins>Settings</ins>

-1. There is a collapsible on the settings page where the user can change name, password, email or delete account.
-2. Each of the options above are in their own collapsible body.
-3. The current name, password, email have the original values displayed underneath.
-4. When deleting the account, the user must put in their correct password.

-<ins>Search Result</ins>

-1. All results are within a card and display all of the report information.
-2. The pagination works by splitting up the reports ten at a time and putting them in separate collapsibles.
-3. At the top of the page, the user will get three statistics: How many reports, what percentage they make up of the database they make, and how many have been reported to authorities.
-4. There are two choices with each report: to either edit or delete the report.

-<ins>User Modify</ins>

-1. The user modify page has a form with all previous values form the report.
-2. The user can modify any of the values and resubmit the form.

-<ins>User Delete</ins>

-1. The user delete page will show a single report with a delete button.

-<span id="featuresLeftToImplement"></span>
-### Features Left to Implement

-MS4
-- Multi buy will be customisable based on the the amount and discount - for now it is fixed at buy 3 and get x amount off.
-X can be changed though.

-- The date will present itself the correct way round.
-- Automatic email will be sent to the website managers when a report is updated/added
-- Public can recommend categorise when adding a report rather than having to email separately.
-- A google api will allow the locations of the features to be displayed as clusters across a map.
-- People can filter incidents just by a date frame.
-- Export data as a CSV to be used on excel.
-- Councils/ other professional bodies will be able to upload reports of discrimination via their own CSV.
-___
 <span id="dataIntegration"></span>
 ## Data Integration